hung-nguyen-hoang/salesforce_bulk_query/README.md

 ## How it works

 The library uses the [Salesforce Bulk API](https://www.salesforce.com/us/developer/docs/api_asynch/index_Left.htm#CSHID=asynch_api_bulk_query.htm|StartTopic=Content%2Fasynch_api_bulk_query.htm|SkinName=webhelp).
 The given query is divided into 15 subqueries, according to the [limits](http://www.salesforce.com/us/developer/docs/api_asynchpre/Content/asynch_api_concepts_limits.htm#batch_proc_time_title).
-Each subquery is an interval based on the CreatedDate Salesforce field.
+Each subquery is an interval based on the CreatedDate Salesforce field (date field can be customized).
 The limits are passed to the API in SOQL queries.
 Subqueries are sent to the API as batches and added to a job.

 The first interval starts with the date the first Salesforce object was created, we query Salesforce REST API for that.
 If this query times out, we use a constant.
 The last interval ends a few minutes before now to avoid consistency issues.
 Custom start and end can be passed - see Options.